Woodpeckers

 Flanks darkly streaked; pink vent

-It is tied to mature deciduous and mixed woodland, especially places with old oaks and plenty of weakened trees.
-The diet is mostly insects and larvae, with acorns, seeds, and nuts added in colder months.
-It is largely sedentary, though outside the breeding season it may wander a bit.
+It lives in mature deciduous and mixed forests, especially where old oaks are common, and also uses old parks and orchards with large trees.
+The diet is mainly insects and larvae, with acorns, seeds, and other plant food taken more often in colder months.
+It stays in much of its range through the year, though some populations wander outside the breeding season.